eblade/synth/megasequencer/brain/README.md

 `Ext Position In` CV will be read and transformed to a value 0-15 witch will be the new `POSITION`.

+Connecting an `OUT x` to `Ext Position In` lets you create an arbitrary step sequence.

 Variable Time Sequencing
 ------------------------